-For the collaboration beyond Europe, the Trilateral Working Group on Automated Road Transport by the EU, United States of America and Japan is continuing its exchange of information on strategic orientations and focus topics of research and innovation on CCAM.
+For the collaboration beyond Europe, the Trilateral Working Group on Automated Road Transport by the EU, United States of America and Japan plays a key role in enabling exchange of information on strategic orientations and allowing to identify complementarities between topics of research and innovation on CCAM.
 The Sub-Working Groups on Impact Assessment, Human Factors and Roadworthiness Testing have been effective in the development of harmonised approaches and the exchange of best practices so far.
 In view of the ambivalence of global collaboration, this work is complemented by an analysis of objectives, programmes and projects of road transport research including CCAM in the U.S., Japan, China and South Korea in the context of the EU-funded Coordination and Support Action Future Horizon.
-Similarly, building on an overview of the CCAM policy and R&I landscape prepared by the ARCADE project for Australia, Canada, Israel, South Korea, Singapore and UAE, the FAME project will establish concrete cooperation areas and identify counterparts and opportunities for these regions according to the R&I areas of the CCAM Clusters, feeding into future Horizon Europe Work Programme requirements.
+Building on such positive experiences and, following up on the overview of the CCAM policy and R&I landscape prepared by the ARCADE project for Australia, Canada, Israel, South Korea, Singapore and UAE, the FAME project will define concrete cooperation areas and identify counterparts and opportunities for (collaboration with the different regions so to further enable a structuring of international dialogue with strategic partners according to the R&I areas of the CCAM Clusters, and possibly also feeding into future Horizon Europe Work Programme requirements).